Aub: Landmarks

-Aub has a beautiful church and a well-kept Jewish cemetery.
+Aub has a church and a Jewish cemetery.

-The main church has a very fine carved wooden altarpiece by Tilman Riemenschneider, who was an important master sculptor in Southern Germany in the late Middle Ages.
+The main church has a carved wooden altarpiece by Tilman Riemenschneider, a late medieval master sculptor in Southern Germany.

-The town has most of its medieval walls intact, and an interesting small museum in the 'spittalkirche', a medieval monastery-cum-hospice, which served pilgrims and the old and infirm.
-Today the museum has objects from Aub's past, and displays about caring for the elderly through the centuries (all in German).
+The town has most of its medieval walls intact, and a small museum in the 'spittalkirche', a medieval monastery-cum-hospice, which served pilgrims and the old and infirm.
+The museum has objects from Aub's past, and exhibits about caring for the elderly through the centuries (all in German).

 Aub is the second smallest city in Bavaria.
-It has a bank, two bakery-cum-cafes, a doctor and a hairdresser.

-The countryside is very pleasant to cycle around.
-There is a cycle track along the disused railway line that leads to the Tauber valley, which is quite picturesque.

-'Kunegonde Kapelle', named after an early medieval queen-saint, is located outside of the city.
-The key to the chapel can be obtained from the nearby village.
-The chapel is very atmospheric inside.
-In the wall of the old church yard a (reputedly) 1,000-year-old pollarded lime tree still stands.

-When the Catholic Church is celebrating a major festival, the townsfolk dress up in medieval costume, the town band plays, and there is a fair with dodgem cars and American Line dancing in the evening, or a medieval fair with jousting in the grounds of the hunting lodge at the top of the town.